Building a Web App to Talk with AI Using OpenAI's Realtime API

 });

-The main implementation here includes the following:
+The main implementation here is as follows.

-2. Session settings (session.update)
+- Session settings (

-3. Relaying client events to the Realtime API
+) - Relaying client events to the Realtime API

-4. Relaying server events to the client (web browser)
+- Relaying server events from the Realtime API to the client (web browser)

-Client Features (Composables)
+Client Functions (Composables)

-Realtime API Client (realtimeApi.ts)
+Realtime API Client (realtimeApi.ts

 type Params = {